whitekr0w/config/README.md

-# config
+# Configuration
-Just a repo with config files for terminals, colors, fonts, and such.
+This is a repo that contains configuration files for my terminals and such.
+It's not much.